IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision.md

 > And that will cause numbers of problems while training DNNs.
 > For trying and investigation through conversion or adding in binary 16 float point check this [site](http://weitz.de/ieee/).

-# Here are the main issues while training with FP16
+#The main issues while training with FP16
 1. Values is imprecise.
 2. Underflow Risk.
 3. Exploding Risk.